 Deb Jannerson.
 The Women of Dauphine.
 Nine Star Press, 2019.
 221 pages The Women of Dauphine is New Orleans poet and essayist Deb Jannerson’s debut novel, and while it is aimed at young adults, it is not an easy or comfortable read.
 It is perhaps better to say this is a necessarily uncomfortable read.
 At the heart of the story is lesbian ghost … [Read more...] about The Women of Dauphine

-The Stonewall Reader Edited by the New York Public Library 336 pp. Penguin Classics Cover of The Stonewall Reader Edited by the New York Public Library There are already a great many books on the subject of the Stonewall uprising.
-Perhaps the best-known and most widely-read are those by Martin Duberman and David Carter, but many others have been published in recent years. … [Read more...] about Book Review: The Stonewall Reader
+The Stonewall Reader Edited by the New York Public Library 336 pp. Penguin Classics There are already a great many books on the subject of the Stonewall uprising.
+Perhaps the best-known and most widely-read are those by Martin Duberman and David Carter, but many others have been published in recent years.
+With 2019 marking the 50th anniversary of the events, it was … [Read more...] about Book Review: The Stonewall Reader

 The Drama of Celebrity.
 Sharon Marcus.
 Princeton University Press, 2019.
 328 pages.
 The Drama of Celebrity by Sharon Marcus, the Orlando Harriman Professor of English and Comparative Literature at Columbia University, is a must read for anyone interested in an intellectual understanding of how celebrity works.
 Why do so many people care so much about … [Read more...] about Book Review: Brown White Black